Privacy Statement

 We require these service providers to agree to take reasonable security measures in the handling and storage of that information.
 When we share personal information about you with a service provider, we take steps to: (1) transmit it in a secure manner and (2) require the service provider to promise to keep that information confidential and use it only for the purpose of carrying out the activities we have directed them to perform.

 We allow some service providers to compile and use certain information related to ACLU and/or its supporters’ use of the services for internal purposes, like improving the functionality or security of the services ACLU receives from the service provider.
-In addition, we may also permit service providers to create and use data that has been de-identified for broader business purposes, including sharing aggregated benchmarking data with their business partners and other customers, but we will not agree to that unless the service provider has sufficiently committed to not recombine the data with other information to identify you and will not share or sell or use any identifiable data about you for the benefit of third parties outside the ACLU-service provider business relationship.
+In some instances, this may include training the service providers’ artificial intelligence tools or features for the services they provide the ACLU*.
+In addition, we may also permit service providers to create and use data that has been de-identified for broader business purposes, including sharing aggregated benchmarking data with their business partners, other customers, or other third parties.
+We will not agree to that unless the service provider has sufficiently committed to not recombine the data with other information to identify you, and will not share or sell or use any identifiable data about you for the benefit of third parties outside the ACLU-service provider business relationship.

 Business Partners

-In some cases, we may disclose personal information to our vendors and other business partners for their own business purposes and/or in exchange for some valuable consideration, including some instances where we may share data with third parties at your request.
-For example, another nonprofit advocacy organization with whom we are co-hosting an event or working in broader coalition regarding important civil liberties issues.
+In some cases, we may disclose personal information to our vendors and other business partners for their own business purposes.
+In exchange, we may receive money or something else of value to ACLU (e.g., a list of donors or supporters from like-minded organizations whose donors and supporters may also be interested in donating to and supporting ACLU).
+We may also share your information with third party business partners at your request.
+For example, we may share information with another nonprofit advocacy organization with whom we are co-hosting an event or working in broader coalition on important civil liberties issues.

 These “Business Partners” include:

-• Coalition Partners.
+- Coalition Partners.
 To enable more effective advocacy, organizing, and litigation, we often partner with other organizations to further the reach of our work.
-When working in coalitions, we may share your personal information with our coalition partners to further those efforts and bolster our respective capacities for furthering our missions.
-We, however, will only share your personal information if you have requested or consented to that sharing.
+We may share your personal information with our coalition partners to further those efforts and bolster our respective capacities to pursue our missions.
+We, however, will only share your personal information if you have requested or consented to have it shared.

-• Co-counsel.
-ACLU may, from time to time, share personal information with third parties in the course of litigation, including with co-counsel, expert witnesses, and other parties engaged to work on prospective and pending litigation as the need arises.
-Personal Information we share in this context may include personal information related to you or other individuals who are not direct clients depending on the legal matter.
+- Co-counsel.
+As needed, ACLU may share personal information with third parties during litigation, including with co-counsel, referral partners, expert witnesses, and other parties engaged in prospective and pending litigation.
+Personal Information we share in this context may be related to you or other individuals who are not direct clients depending on the legal matter.
 For example, we may use modeled voter data that is relevant to a voting rights case against a state government entity.
-When ACLU lawyers share personal information, in particular client information, they do so in compliance with applicable professional responsibility rules.
+When ACLU lawyers share personal information, particularly client information, they do so in compliance with applicable professional responsibility rules.

-We may also disclose personal information from or about you to third parties in the following circumstances:
+- Where Required by Law or Necessary to Protect ACLU or Others.
+We may disclose personal information from or about you to third parties in the following circumstances:

-• In the event of exigent circumstances, to help prevent the loss of life or serious injury or to protect the personal safety of ACLU personnel, users of our Digital Services, our visitors, or the public;
+- In the event of exigent circumstances, to help prevent the loss of life or serious injury or to protect the personal safety of ACLU personnel, users of our Digital Services or other ACLU services, our visitors, or the public;

-ACLU takes individual privacy and government overreach seriously as civil liberties issues.
-So, if we are required by law or legal process to share your information with government agencies, law enforcement, or other third parties (e.g., plaintiffs or defendants in a legal action), we will object to legal demands for third-party access to your information that we believe to be improper.
+ACLU considers individual privacy and government overreach to be serious civil liberties issues.
+If we are required by law or legal process to share your information with government agencies, law enforcement, or other third parties (e.g., plaintiffs or defendants in a legal action), we will object to legal demands for third-party access to your information that we believe to be improper.
 In those situations, if it is determined that we are required by law to disclose your data, we will attempt to do so under cover of confidentiality and, as long as we are legally permitted to do so, will also attempt to provide you with notice of the request by whatever method is reasonably practical prior to making the disclosure to give you an opportunity to object to the disclosure.
 We will not provide such notice, however, if the disclosure is pursuant to our regular government reporting obligations, such as financial disclosures required for tax law compliance.

 Communication Preferences